OwenLiuzZ/LeetCode/README.md

 leetcode practice file

 notice that :
+1. All the file work under the Python 2.7
-No_nameOfProblem.py is the original solution
+2. No_nameOfProblem.py is the original solution